o-t-w/blog/src/content/blog/html-renaissance.md

 The first article about the new `<select>` element was published by CSS Tricks in March 2022 and its still not in all browsers.
 The `dialog` element was implemented in Chrome in 2014 but didn’t reach all browsers until 2022.
 All of this takes time, but I am hopeful that a less complex version of frontend development is possible.

-## Churn

-I regret to inform you that Radix, one of the most popular UI libraries in the React ecosystem, has been [superseded](https://x.com/vladyslavmoroz/status/1863982922568515753) by Base UI.

-The annoyances of installing third-party dependencies are by now overtly apparent to most developers: the persistent security warnings, breaking changes between versions...

-There is still a lot of energy being expended to deliver what should just be part of HTML.
-To take React component libraries alone, there's Shadcn, React Aria, Radix, Base UI, MUI, Chakra, Ant, Mantine, NextUI, Semantic UI, Catalyst... those are just a few that come to mind.
-Each one has an overwhelmingly huge docs site.
-They all work differently.
-People create entire educational courses about specific libraries.
-Many developers could tell you all about their component library of choice, but wouldn’t be able to answer basic questions about HTML.

-<blockquote data-conversation="none" class="twitter-tweet"><p lang="en" dir="ltr">We have a Radix UI course launching in January, and a whole lot more planned for 2024.<br><br>Here&#39;s some of my favorite testimonials not on <a href="https://t.co/Hd6mpwpZoz">https://t.co/Hd6mpwpZoz</a> ☺️ <a href="https://t.co/Z7mP6swRWv">pic.twitter.com/Z7mP6swRWv</a></p>&mdash; Sam Selikoff (@samselikoff) <a href="https://twitter.com/samselikoff/status/1737940021913784420?ref_src=twsrc%5Etfw">December 21, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-You can take a paid course on one of these component libraries only for it to be deprecated and replaced by the new hotness.

-You might spend time (and money) learning one of these UI frameworks.

-Having recently contributed to a project where some truly ghastly CSS was coming from a dependency of a dependency, I can say that I am somewhat adverse to NPM-driven development.